- Meet with your counselor and start planning your four-year class plan.

 Plan a challenging program of classes to take!
 The courses you take in high school show colleges what kind of goals you set for yourself.

-- Visit on campus resources: go to the Library, Counseling Offices, and the College & Career Center to become familiar with all they have to offer.
+- Visit on campus resources... even if they are remote!
+Check out the Library, Counseling Offices, and the College & Career Center to become familiar with all they have to offer.

-- Get involved with extracurricular activities that interest you: join sports teams and/or clubs with activities that you enjoy.
+- Get involved with extracurricular activities that interest you: join sports teams and/or clubs with activities that you enjoy!
+Don't do something because you think, or someone suggested, it will "look good" when you apply to college.

 - Explore and participate in community service.

-- If you need academic help, see your teacher or stop in to see your counselor to discuss where you need assistance and what resources are available to help you succeed.
+- If you need academic help, see your teacher or check in with your counselor to discuss where you need assistance and what resources are available to help you succeed.
+Speak with your parents to let them know where you need help.

 - Before the year ends, investigate and get involved with academic enrichment programs, summer workshops and camps with specialty focuses such as music, arts and science.